Scarabs, a member of the Scarabaeidae family of beetles, which have often become associated with magic, power, or divinity.

 - Inverted in the Aladdin television series.
 Mechanicles has invented a robot scarab merely because he needs a mode of transportation and happens to like the tidiness and industry of the animals.
 In other words, a hater of magic uses a symbol of magic in a roundabout way.

-- Classic The Twilight Zone episode "Queen of the Nile".
-Movie actress Pamela Morris lures men to her and steals their Life Energy with a magical scarab beetle in order to maintain her eternal youth.
+- The Twilight Zone (1959): In "Queen of the Nile", Pamela Morris uses a scarab beetle from Ancient Egypt to drain the Life Energy of young men in order to maintain her eternal youth.

 - This trope along with its cousin readily shows up in Kamen Rider, as the franchise often has a preference for insect themes.